Austere helped to establish the risk management system for the St Helens Mountain Bike Trails on behalf of Break O’Day Council.

 - hazard identification

 Riders on this stunning network of trails are provided with a public safety app, and a risk management system is provided for commercial operators, trail maintainers, and council management.
-Within hours of the trails network opening for the first time, the system had aided emergency services to expedite the location of an injured rider on the track.
+Within hours of the trails network opening for the first time, the system had aided emergency services to expedite the rescue of an injured rider on the track.

 The public app included: